Boy band BTS dominate at American Music Awards | DW | 22.11.2021

 Rapper Cardi B turned heads as the host of the AMAs.
 Taylor Swift picked up a record-breaking 34th award, while veteran musician Ed Sheeran was also among the winners.

-Despite the pandemic, the 49th annual American Music Awards ceremony took place in person at the Microsoft Theater in Los Angeles at 8 p.m. on Sunday, November 21.
+Despite the pandemic, the 49th annual American Music Awards ceremony took place in person at the Microsoft Theater in Los Angeles Sunday night.

 Unlike many other entertainment industry awards shows, the winners of each category are voted on by fans, making it a direct reference to the popularity of an artist, track or album.